Zipheir/srfi-134/README.md

 SRFI 134 is by Kevin Wortman, John Cowan, and Shiro Kawai.

-This implementation began life as the two-list sample implementation written by Shiro Kawai.
-It was rewritten and expanded by Wolfgang Corcoran-Mathe.
+This implementation is the two-stream sample implementation by Shiro Kawai by Wolfgang Corcoran-Mathe.

 # Maintainer